Achievable logoAchievable logo

 • If additional services are provided alongside the trade, a higher fee may be justified

-If a financial firm considers all these factors while consistently charging fees lower than 5% for most trades, they’re likely to avoid FINRA penalties.
-Of course, difficult trades could warrant a fee higher than 5%.
-For example, a firm could justify a 10% fee if it spent months trying to locate a thinly traded security held by very few investors.
+If a firm considers these factors and consistently charges fees below 5% for most trades, it’s more likely to avoid FINRA penalties.
+Some trades can justify a fee above 5%.
+For example, a firm might justify a 10% fee if it spent months trying to locate a thinly traded security held by very few investors.

 Not all securities transactions are subject to the 5% rule.
 In particular, exempt securities and new issues (private or public offerings) avoid the rule.